dousto/weighted-reservoir-sampler/README.md

 ### weightedReservoirSampler.push(item)

-Pushes an item to the sampler.
-This function should be called for every item in the stream you wish to sample.

-### weightedReservoirSampler.push(item)

 Pushes an item to this instance's sample buffer.
-This function should be called for every item in the stream you wish to sample.
+This function should be called for every item wish to consider for inclusion in the sample.

 ### weightedReservoirSampler.end()